-Personal relations with students and clients are a particularly sensitive area.
-Although most people studying here are adults, you must at all times remember that you may not be regarded as having equal status even if that is your perception.
-This will apply with particular force if you are a teacher and the individual concerned is in your class.
 While normal social friendliness is certainly encouraged, staff are expected to be professional and maintain clear boundaries while at work or taking part in the social programme.
-Intimate relationships are often inappropriate and if you perceive that one is developing you are urged to discuss this with your manager or with another senior member of staff.
+Intimate relationships are always inappropriate and if you perceive that one is developing you must discuss this with the DSL (Director).

 It is not uncommon for young students to develop a ‘crush’ or infatuation on a member of staff.
 Staff should therefore make every effort to ensure that their own behaviour cannot be brought into question and does not appear to encourage it.
 Any member of staff that becomes aware that a young person has become or may be becoming infatuated with either themselves or a colleague should immediately report this to the Principal or Vice Principal.
 In this way appropriate early intervention can be taken which can prevent escalation and avoid hurt, embarrassment or distress for those concerned.

 Under no circumstances would an intimate relationship between an adult member of staff and a student, co-worker or volunteer in the school under the age of 18 be appropriate.
 If it becomes apparent that one has developed, it would be seen as a serious breach of the school’s policy in this area and will lead to immediate dismissal and a report about the individual adult being made to the DBS.
 Any sexual activity between an adult who has a position of care and responsibility in the school (including temporary summer staff) and an under 18 year old is illegal even though the legal age of consent is 16 (Sexual Offences Act 2003).
 It is also illegal to cause students to watch sexual activity.